A Guide to AML Investigation Techniques: Tips, Requirements and OSINT

 High-quality AML investigations often need to go beyond superficial checks to uncover key risks.

-• Reactive investigations with OSINT: Reactive investigations help researchers understand the context surrounding a transaction alert or concern over customer onboarding.
-OSINT allows researchers to confirm whether suspicious activity is taking place after a trigger event, while acting as a platform for further research if necessary.
+- Reactive investigations with OSINT: Reactive investigations help researchers understand the context surrounding an alert generated by screening and monitoring systems.
+For example, this alert may come from a suspicious transaction or customer onboarding processes.
+Here, OSINT allows researchers to confirm whether suspicious activity is taking place after a trigger event and enables further research if necessary.

-• Proactive investigations with OSINT: OSINT can be used proactively to conduct thematic assessments into high-risk industries, jurisdictions or business activities, and to map out the individiuals, organisations and networks mentioned in media reporting – with the identified entities being proactively screened against customer data to identify previously unknown risks.
+- Proactive investigations with OSINT: OSINT can be used proactively to conduct thematic assessments into high-risk industries, jurisdictions or business activities.
+Identified entities can then be screened proactively against customer data to identify previously unknown risks.
+This strengthens and supplements existing processes.

 Going beyond compliance with OSINT

-Financial institutions need to progress towards a more proactive intelligence-led AML model that provides them with:
+With these tools, financial institutions can progress towards a more proactive, intelligence-led AML model that provides them with:

-• Resiliency: Building resilience against the abuse of banking and financial infrastructure by illicit actors is as important as it’s ever been, as governments and regulators ramp up the pressure on FIs to go above and beyond compliance.
+- Resilience: Building resilience against the abuse of the financial system by illicit actors is essential as governments and regulators ramp up the pressure on FIs to improve AML processes.

-• Efficiency: Sophisticated AML strategies should be efficient, balancing human decision-making with automation.
-Automated tools handle the mundane heavy lifting, so human teams can be directed to nuanced analysis, where they are most valuable.
+- Efficiency: To allow for completion of investigations within the necessary timeframes, AML processes should be efficient.
+Automated tools can handle mundane, repetitive tasks, so human teams can focus on nuanced analysis, where they are most valuable.

 Comprehensive AML investigations with Videris

-Conducting more effective AML investigations requires investigators to utilise all of the information available to them.
+Conducting more effective AML investigations requires investigators to use all of the information available to them.
 That means leveraging the power of OSINT effectively.

 Videris contains a wide range of functionality designed to make OSINT investigations as effective as possible.
 This includes:

-• Cross-Matching and Entity Extraction: Identify connections that are hard to spot.
-Videris uses intelligent automation (IA) to perform the arduous task of extracting named entities and cross-matching results.
+- Cross-Matching and Entity Extraction: Identify connections that are hard to spot.
+Videris uses intelligent automation (IA) to perform the complex task of extracting named entities and cross-matching results.

-• Secure Browsing and Flexible Deployment: The Videris platform reduces the risk of identity breaches by enabling secure, traceless browsing.
-It can be hosted in the cloud or on a corporate or standalone network.
+- Secure Browsing and Flexible Deployment: The Videris platform reduces the risk of identity breaches by enabling secure, traceless browsing.

-If you want to see for yourself how Videris can augment your approach to AML investigations and help you produce better outcomes, book a demo with one of our experts today.
+See for yourself how Videris can augment your approach to AML investigations and help you produce better outcomes: book a demo with one of our experts today.